Kering to spin off Puma to its own shareholders

 Kering is a little more than 40 percent controlled by the French Pinault family, who would receive about 29 percent of the sporting goods company, while Puma’s free float would stand at about 55 percent.

-Shedding Puma, meanwhile, would turn Kering into a pure player in the high-margin luxury business, where it rivals larger peers such as French conglomerate LVMH (LVMH.PA).
+Shedding Puma, meanwhile, would turn Kering into a pure player in the high-margin luxury business, where it rivals larger peers such as French conglomerate LVMH.

 “Kering would dedicate itself entirely to the development of its luxury houses,” Kering Chairman and CEO Francois-Henri Pinault said in a statement.